-A few years ago, the congregation council held a retreat and began to ask ourselves, “What is Faith Lutheran’s unique call in Chico and Butte County?”
-For a year we wrestled with that question, and our answer culminated in this very statement.
-With this statment came our vision, a way we can live out our shared mission:
+A few years ago, we asked ourselves, “What is Faith Lutheran’s unique call in Chico and Butte County?”
+For a year we wrestled with that question, and our answer culminated with a plan to live our our shared mission as a congregation: to be a community reflecting God's love, with a place at the table for everyone.

 ~

-The Christian life is a life of intentional relationships, relationship with God, relationship with our siblings in Christ, relationship with our neighbor in need, and relationship with ourselves.
-Real relationships go deeper than listening to someone else talk for an hour a week.
-We do this by having small interest, age, and hobby based groups that go on throughout the week.
+The Christian life means living out intentional relationships with God, our siblings in Christ, our neighbors in need, and ourselves.
+We foster real relationships by having small interest, age, and hobby based groups that go on throughout the week.
 Staying engaged with each other in and out of worship helps us see God in the midst of our journeys, and we're able to support each other through prayer and fellowship.
-We are the body of Christ, not as individuals, but together.
-When we are strengthened by the love and support of regular, intentional, spiritual community, we feel called to equip ourselves for a holy purpose.

 ~

 We all yearn for purpose greater than ourselves.
-In Christ we are called to love and serve our neighbor.
+In Christ we are called to serve our neighbor.
 The Holy Spirit gives us unique gifts with which to answer Christ’s call.
 What are your gifts?
 You may be aware of some and unaware of others.
-We help each other pinpoint gifts through discussions over coffee, taking the Enneagram test, and other fun and insightful ways.
-When we become aware of our gifts, we can apply those gifts and strengthen the community of Christ’s living body; when we feel equipped for purpose by the Holy Spirit, we cannot help but go forth to reflect this love to others through service.
+We encourage one another by celbrating and fostering those gifts, building each other up to strengthen the community of Christ’s living body.

 ~

 The greatest joy is not to receive but to give.
 Having received so much from God, we overflow with blessings and seek others upon whom to bestow them.
-Whether we serve as individuals, pairs, small groups, or as the whole congregation our ultimate purpose is to share the love of Christ in whatever we do.
-May we, through our service, invite others to know the love of Christ and invite others to do the same.
+Whether we serve as individuals, pairs, small groups, or as the whole congregation, our ultimate purpose is to share the love of Christ in whatever we do.
+Through our service, others are invited to know Christ's love, too.

-The Lutheran movement began with the Protestant Reformation in 1517 (500 years ago) when the Roman Catholic monk, Martin Luther (for whom Lutherans are named) wrote and shared his 95 Theses: oppositions and propositions pertaining to indulgences and other practices of the Catholic church.
-Folks with Catholic backgrounds who come to a Lutheran church for the first time tend to notice similarities between us and the Catholic church, especially when it comes to imagery, Communion, and worship itself - - an astute observation!
-Our group is indeed rooted in the Reformation.
-Our movement encourages individuals to engage with these sacred writings and to experience the freedom and love from “the source of the universe:" God.
+Our movement as Lutherans encourages individuals to engage with these sacred writings and to experience the freedom and love from “the source of the universe:" God.
 We join this movement by attempting, in our imperfect, human way, to seek justice, to show mercy, and to share this love with all living things from our own place and time.

 The cornerstone of our physical church on E. 1st Avenue was organized in 1950 by Pr.
 E.A.
 Haye and built by the hands of hard working parishioners.
 In the late 1980s, the sanctuary was rebuilt, and the education wing was added to the campus.
 In 1990, our pipe organ was installed.
 And finally, in 2016, our current pastor, Ben Colahan, was installed.
-The installation of an organ and a pastor are quite different, mind, but we are glad for both.
+The installation of an organ and a pastor are quite different and we're grateful for both!

 We are a church that is deeply rooted and always being made new.
 Our roots are in Scripture and a collection of writings called the Book of Concord, as well as in the rich histories of our congregations.
 We’re a church that strives to be faithful to the gospel and work toward more justice and wholeness in the world.